The Safest Places to Stay in Mexico City

 Safest Areas to Stay in Mexico City, Girl Who Travels the World

-Polanco flanks Chapultepec Park, the largest in Mexico City & home to famous sights like the Museo de Anthropologie (home to the original Mayan calendar)!
+Polanco is right next to Chapultepec Park, the home of famous sights like Museo de Anthropologie, which houses the original Mayan calendar!

 Is Mexico City Safe for Solo Travel?
 Girl Who Travels the World, Wild Oscar Hotel, Mexico City